Twipped/InterviewThis/InterviewThis.md

   - Am I allowed to install anything I want on that laptop?
   - Will it have an SSD?
   - How hard do I have to justify software purchases?
+  - How often will I receive hardware upgrades?

 - Which comes first, bugs or features?
+Are detailed requirements for both determined and documented prior to work beginning?

 - Single product, or will I be regularly working on different projects?